 Liu Ren, Ph.D.

-I am the Global Head and Chief Scientist of HMI at Bosch Research in Silicon Valley and responsible for shaping strategic direction and developing cutting-edge HMI technologies such as AR, visual analytics, NLP, conversational AI, and human factors.
-I further oversee HMI research activities of teams in the USA, Germany, and China and have won the Bosch North America Inventor of the Year Award for 3D maps (2016), Best Paper Award (2018), and Honorable Mention Award (2016) for big data visual analytics in IEEE Visualization.
+I am the Vice President and Chief Scientist of Integrated Human- Machine Intelligence (HMI) at Bosch Research in North America.
+I am responsible for shaping strategic directions and developing cutting-edge technologies in AI focusing big data visual analytics, explainable AI, mixed reality/AR, computer perception, NLP, conversational AI, audio analytics, wearable analytics and so on for AIoT application areas such as autonomous driving, car infotainment and advanced driver assistance systems (ADAS), Industry 4.0, smart home/building solutions, and robotics, etc. As the responsible global head, I oversee these research activities for teams in the Silicon Valley (U.S.), Pittsburgh (U.S.), and Renningen (Germany).
+I have won the Bosch North America Inventor of the Year Award for 3D maps (2016), Best Paper Award (2018, 2020), and Honorable Mention Award (2016) for big data visual analytics in IEEE Visualization.

-- IEEE Transactions on Visualization & Computer Graphics
+- IEEE Transactions on Visualization and Computer Graphics 2021

 - Best Paper Award